zachomedia/oidc-authservice/docs/templates.md

 ```

 You can override any predefined template using the `WEB_SERVER_TEMPLATE_PATH` environment
 variable.
-The `TEMPLATE_PATH` setting defines a list of directories to look into
+The `WEB_SERVER_TEMPLATE_PATH` setting defines a list of directories to look into
 for templates (files ending in `.html`).
 Templates found in the `WEB_SERVER_TEMPLATE_PATH`
 will be loaded and templates with the same name as the existing templates will
 override them.